QuentinVincenot/data-cleaning/README.md

 The `Country` feature of the dataset contains a certain number of countries.
 However, a few of them are sometimes **misspelled**.
 Uniformisation of the values is an important step because it will protect you against wrong interpretations in your future data analysis step (`known_value_spelling_correction`).

+### d/ Mean filling missing values

+There are some cases when a feature has pretty homogeneous values but a **few missing ones**.
+If this feature is numerical, like my `Height` dataset feature, it can be clever to replace the missing values by the mean of this feature (`mean_value_filling`).

 ## 3) Dataset transformation

 ---